24 hours customer service +9779849693351

 Cost Excluded

-• Hotel in Kathmandu
+• Hotel accommodation in Kathmandu

-• Personal equipment
+• Personal insurance.

-• Tip for guide and porter.
+• Tips for the guide and porter.

-• Inclusion of costs or delays beyond the control of the management, such as landslides, weather conditions, itinerary modifications due to safety concerns, illness, changes in government policies, strikes, etc.
+• Costs or delays beyond the control of the management, including but not limited to landslides, adverse weather, itinerary modifications due to safety concerns, illness, changes in government policies, strikes, etc.

 Trip Dates Trip Price Confirmed Pax Trip Status